-Choose your speed, hike or stroll, but don’t miss taking in the beautiful natural areas around Locust Grove Nature Center.
+Don’t miss taking in the beautiful natural areas around Locust Grove Nature Center.
 Please note: trail conditions vary with the seasons and weather.

 A life size oak tree exhibit commands the center of the indoor space at Locust Grove Nature Center.
 Find the animals that live in and near the tree; push the buttons to learn what they sound like!
 Look for signs that show the importance of trees both dead and alive.

-Our many outdoor exhibits and play areas can be enjoyed any day of the week from sunrise to sundown.
+Our many outdoor exhibits and trails can be enjoyed any day of the week from sunrise to sundown.

 The Betsy Dotson Memorial Garden was created at the bequest of her family to honor a remarkable member of our community.
 Betsy was a lawyer who lobbied actively and successfully for public institutions.
 She was also a gardener who delighted in all manner of interesting and unusual plants.
 She believed strongly in experiential education and established scholarships allowing college students to visit and work with members of Congress.
 Betsy appreciated the peacefulness of Locust Grove and valued the fact that it was accessible to urban dwellers.
 In establishing this shade garden, her family hopes that Betsy’ love of nature and education will be shared with park visitors.
-For more information, see the Memorial Garden Brochure (pdf, 2.4MB) and Betsy Dotson Garden – Why Native Plants?
+For more information see the Memorial Garden Brochure.